Manish3234/WTP-Converter-/README.md

 CAPTURE_INTERVAL_SECONDS=5
 ```

-Make sure the camera window is active.
+Also make sure the camera window is active.

 ---

-### PDF is not created
+## PDF is not created

 If you see: